CrystalClearMSA/musetier/musetier-roadmap.md

 ---

 ## EA 1.1 — STABILITY TRACK
-*Tightening everything shipped in 1.0–1.1.
-No new systems, only correctness and completeness.*

 ### 1.1.1 — Core Bug Fixes
 - `_suppressBroadcast` boolean migrated to `_suppressDepth` re-entrant counter throughout all collab handlers